jdfreder/notebook_cherry_picker/README.md

 Call nbconvert, specify the names of the notebooks you want to convert (glob supported) and the tags you want to pick out of the document.

-    ipython nbconvert notebook* --CherryPickingTransformer.match_tags='["tag1", "tag2"]'
+    ipython nbconvert example.ipynb --CherryPickingPreprocessor.expression='instructor or exercise'

 where
-- `notebook*` would be replaced by a space separeted list of notebook names
+- `example.ipynb` would be replaced by a space separeted list of notebook names
-- `"tag1", "tag2"` would be replaced by a comma separeted list of tags (enclosed in quotes)
+- `instructor or exercise` would be replaced by the boolean expression used to select cells.

 Example:

-    ipython nbconvert Untitled0 --CherryPickingTransformer.match_tags='["doc1"]'
+    ipython nbconvert notebook*.ipynb --CherryPickingPreprocessor.expression='(manager or supervisor) and secret'

 If you want to shorten the command, you can add the *match_tags* to the local config file.
 You can also have multiple config files, each one with separate tags.
 You can then load the